 Research:

 Cordyceps is a more popular functional mushroom with an age-old reputation.
-It was first used by herdsmen to combat the effects of low oxygen levels while working at high altitudes, and researchers now believe that it can improve many aspects of both mental and physical health by improving blood flow.
+It was first used by herdsmen to combat the effects of low oxygen levels while working at high altitudes, and researchers now believe that Cordyceps has many benefits and may improve multiple aspects of both mental and physical health.
+Particularly, Cordyceps increases blood flow, which may benefit lung health, improve sleep, increase muscle growth, and benefit men's sexual health.

 Research: